 Promotional materials regarding pharmaceutical products and medical devices in Mexico are not subject to authorisation, provided these do not include information other than the names of the products and the entity manufacturing or distributing them, or both.
 Likewise, activities carried out involving health professionals are generally not subject to restriction, because it is possible to organise or sponsor congresses, sessions, courses, etc. regarding products, and to provide sample products, gifts, hospitality and entertainment.
 Most of the authority's verification efforts in these topics have been focused on dietary supplements and products that could have dual or similar use to those considered as medical devices and which are offered or marketed through social media or informal markets.

 Distribution and wholesale of pharmaceutical products and devices are 'processes' subject to sanitary control by the Mexican health authorities and subject to restrictions and conditions depending on the specific type of sanitary licence.

 The Health Law and applicable regulations establish different premises subject to sanitary control and specific requirements for each.
-Generally, premises for the wholesale and distribution of pharmaceutical products and medical devices is subject to compliance with specific requirements for warehousing, transportation and control.
+Generally, premises for the wholesale and distribution of pharmaceutical products and medical devices are subject to compliance with specific requirements for warehousing, transportation and control.

 xi Classification of products